martin-prillard/fastapi_cookbook/README.md

 # FastAPI ML API with Monitoring

-A complete example of serving a machine learning model with FastAPI, monitored using Prometheus and Grafana.
+A complete example of serving a machine learning model with FastAPI, featuring MLflow model management, async batch processing with Celery, monitoring with Prometheus/Grafana, and load testing with Locust.

-## Overview

-This project demonstrates how to:
-- Serve a machine learning model using FastAPI
-- Monitor API performance and metrics with Prometheus
-- Visualize metrics with Grafana dashboards
-- Set up a complete monitoring stack using Docker Compose

 ## Architecture

-The project consists of three main services:

-1. **FastAPI Application** - Serves the ML model and exposes metrics
-2. **Prometheus** - Collects and stores time-series metrics
-3. **Grafana** - Visualizes metrics through dashboards

 ```
 ┌──────────┐     ┌─────────────┐     ┌─────────┐